You are here

 3. A detailed description of the content and plans for acquiring documents, including

 Email proposals to MLA's director of publications.
 Complete proposals are then forwarded to members of the Books Panel for evaluation.
-The deadline is open-ended, however the panel meets annually in May to review proposals in person (deadline for review in May is May 1).
-Other times of the year, evalutions are conducted by phone or email.
+The deadline is open-ended.
+The Books Panel meets monthly to review proposals, and generally reviews any proposals received at least a week before the meeting.

 The decision to accept or reject a proposal is influenced by many factors, including the need for such a publication; its potential market; the author's qualifications (subject knowledge and writing skills); estimated production and marketing costs; and estimated sales.
 Comments and decisions on proposals are transmitted to prospective authors after the final review.